Various estimates say that today the average duration of life is about 70 years for women and somewhat less for men.

 The parents also need to practise what they preach if they are to have credibility in the children's eyes.

 Teach your children to honour and respect the authorities in their lives, whether it be teachers, government, police or church authorities.
+Children do not always accept or understand logical reasoning.

 Parents always wonder what kind of adults their children will grow up to be.
 Ultimately the person your child will become depends a lot on how you raise them.